Cellulose fiber: Structure and properties

 Natural fibers are composed by microfibrils of cellulose in a matrix of hemicellulose and lignin.
 This type of structure and the chemical composition of them is responsible for the mechanical properties that can be observed.
 Because the natural fibers make hydrogen bonds between the long chains, they have the necessary stiffness and strength.

 Chemical composition

 The major constituents of natural fibers (lignocelluloses) are cellulose, hemicellulose, lignin, pectin and ash.
 The percentage of each component varies for each different type of fiber, however, generally, are around 60-80% cellulose, 5–20% lignin, and 20% of moisture, besides hemicellulose and a small percent of residual chemical components.
 The properties of the fiber change depending on the amount of each component, since the hemicellulose is responsible for the moisture absorption, bio- and thermal degradation whereas lignin ensures thermal stability but is responsible for the UV degradation.
-The chemical composition of commons natural fibers are shown below, and can change if the fibers are a bast fiber (obtained from the bark), a core fiber (obtained from the wood), or a leaf fiber (obtained from the leaves).
+The chemical composition of common natural fibers are shown below; these vary depending on whether the fiber is a bast fiber (obtained from the bark), a core fiber (obtained from the wood), or a leaf fiber (obtained from the leaves).